The Best Essential Oils for Sunburn

 9. Helichrysum

-From the sunflower family, helichrysum is not only a great option for soothing sunburned skin, it’s also a powerful oil to keep in your first-aid kit.
+From the sunflower family, helichrysum is not only a great option for soothing skin, it’s also a powerful oil to keep in your first-aid kit.

 10. Sandalwood